Guy Kerr

-Guy Kerr (born 3 April 1988) is a Scottish former professional footballer who played for Inverness Caledonian Thistle, Elgin City, East Fife and Berwick Rangers.
+Guy Kerr (born 3 April 1988) is a Scottish former professional footballer.
+He played for Inverness Caledonian Thistle, Elgin City, East Fife and Berwick Rangers.
 Through most of his career he played as a striker, but moved to play as a defender later in his career.

 Career

-Kerr made his professional debut on 3 May 2008 in a 6–1 win over Gretna, coming on as a substitute in the 86th minute for Ian Black.
+Kerr made his professional debut on 3 May 2008 in a 6–1 win over Gretna.
+He came on as a substitute in the 86th minute for Ian Black.
 Guy scored his first goal on 27 September 2008 in a 5–2 loss to East Stirlingshire while on loan at Elgin City.